 Despite the rapid technological advances of the recent decades, maintaining a dialogue with certain audience segments can still be a challenge for brands.
 Your customers could be using a basic device that does not support rich messaging capabilities, or they could be based in an area that lacks proper connectivity.

 Fortunately, SMS remains a valuable communication channel that allows enterprises to reach out to and even engage their audience in a dialogue virtually anywhere, requiring as little as a simple handset and GSM coverage.

-To make this possible, enterprises have to invest in either an SMS short code or a long number, depending on their business needs.
-In this article, we will learn what SMS short codes and long numbers are, what benefits they bring to enterprises and consumers, and the actual differences between the two, other than the mere length.
+To make this possible, enterprises have to invest in either a short code or a long number, depending on their business needs.
+In this article, we will learn what short codes and long numbers are, what benefits they bring to enterprises and consumers, and the actual differences between the two, other than the mere length.

 So, what are short codes and long numbers?